 The blissful mental state of being on the court or the playing field is like no other feeling in the world.
 For most, being an athlete becomes their identity; being an athlete is embedded in their soul.
 It is an inner life, an inner fire.

 When one yearns for something, they sacrifice all they can to achieve success.
 It is not only about the success; the fact that one can truly create something within themselves that lifts their self-worth makes an athlete willing to give up everything (e.g., family, social life) and reach for nothing more.

 When an athlete with a promising future succumbs to a career-ending injury, it can be devastating.
 It has been hypothesized that individuals who derive their self-worth solely from their identity as an athlete are at increased risk for depression after experiencing an athletic injury (Brewer, 1993; Heil, 1993).

 The range of emotions that they experience is tumultuous at best.
 I know this, because I was one of those athletes.
 You go to a dark place.
 The physical and mental pain takes you into a world you have never been to: “Grief encompasses a culmination of reactions, including fear, rage, guilt, blame, and the tendency to be self-destructive” (Pohl, 1996, p.
 117).

-While working with injured athletes, I tell them to remember what made them an athlete in the first place and begin moving forward by setting one goal at a time.
-Goal setting as a motivational tool allows athletes to translate commitment into specific and relevant actions (Ford et al., 1993).
+As I work with injured athletes, I tell them to remember what made them become an athlete in the first place and start moving forward by setting a single goal at a time.
+Setting goals as a motivational tool allows athletes to translate commitment into specific and relevant actions (Ford et al., 1993).

 Goal setting can empower an injured athlete, as long as the goals are realistic and short term.
 The acquisition of small successes, such as getting stronger physically, leads to becoming stronger mentally.
 This journey takes time.